dysordys/intravar/README.md

 #### To run

-Make sure the R packages "tensor" and "pracma" installed.
+Make sure the R packages "tensor" and "pracma" are installed.
 Then run the script from the command line by invoking

     Rscript SK_LV_model.R [outfile] [steps] [dt] [species] [loci]